chanzuckerberg/single-cell-curation/docs/gene_sets.md

 ### Values

-The values for `gene_set_name`, `gene_set_description`, and `gene_symbol` MUST not contain illegal ASCII characters or sequences.
+The values for `gene_set_name`, `gene_set_description`, and `gene_symbol` MUST NOT contain illegal ASCII characters or sequences.
 If the following cases are detected, validation MUST display a warning and fail the upload:

 * control characters (decimal 0-31)
 * DEL (decimal 127)